Educational Specialist – Early Childhood Education

-The Education Specialist online program is designed to meet the needs of experienced teachers who wish to enhance their abilities and use innovative teaching tactics within the classroom setting.
+The Education Specialist online program is designed to meet the needs of experienced teachers who wish to enhance their abilities and use innovative teaching strategies within the classroom setting.
 Our program is designed to increase the skill base of professional educators who are instructional leaders, curriculum developers, and exemplary teachers.

 - Concentration Sequence – 15 credit hours (5 classes)

-These areas of interest enable the student to receive a well-rounded education that will enhance their understanding of effective and innovative tactics within the classroom.
+These areas of interest enable the student to receive a well-rounded education that will enhance their understanding of effective and innovative strategies within the classroom.
 The proposed schedule for your cohort would be the following:

 - First semester – 9 credit hours (3 classes)